james-jw/xq-promise/README.md

 I want to give a quick thanks to the [BaseX][1] team for their wonder implementation of ``BaseX`` and ``XQuery``.
 It is because of their hard work, code samples, stellar architecture and code readability that this module was made possible!

-## Version 0.6-BETA
-This module is currently in Beta and should be used with caution.
-Especially in scenarios involving the writing of sensitive data.

-## Dependencies
-This module is currently dependent on [BaseX][1].

 ## Installation
 Copy the ``xq-promise-x.jar`` into your ``basex\lib`` directory